costs-to-expect/api-docs/categories/POST.md

 # Categories - POST

-Create a new category, the the table below details the fields and their data type
+Create a new category, the table below details the fields and their data type

 ## Request